 Stain- and odor-resistant treated outdoor fabrics repel moisture and even fend off bacteria, so you can share your couch with your pooch without compromising your own comfort.
 You could bring outdoor furniture into the house, or make slipcovers to cover pre-pet purchases.
 Or simply choose from an extensive selection of fabrics, styles, and colors to upholster a new piece of furniture, a design trend that outdoor fabric and furniture manufacturers both seem perfectly willing to accommodate.

 Rule of Thumb

 As a general rule for choosing pet-friendly fabrics, look for something with a tight weave.
 Patterns, textures and darker colors help hide pet hair and dirt until you have a chance to clean.
+If you have a pet with white hair, a lighter fabric will be a better choice in this instance.
 There are also some fabrics you should avoid.
 Keep them in mind when you shop for pet-friendly furniture.